chemouna/AlgorithmsCatalog/README.md

 ## Randomized Algorithms

+### Random permutation/Shuffling

+#### Fisher–Yates shuffle
+* Steps of the algorithm:
+    1 - Write down the numbers from 1 through N.
+    2 - Pick a random number k between one and the number of unstruck numbers remaining (inclusive).
+    3 - Counting from the low end, strike out the kth number not yet struck out, and write it down at the end of a separate list.
+    4 - Repeat from step 2 until all the numbers have been struck out.
+    5 - The sequence of numbers written down in step 3 is now a random permutation of the original numbers

+##### Modern version of Fisher-Yates (Algorithm P)

+#### Sattolo's algorithm
+* The only difference between Durstenfeld's and Sattolo's algorithms is that in the latter, in step 2 above, the random number j is chosen from the range between 1 and i−1 (rather than between 1 and i) inclusive.
+This simple change modifies the algorithm so that the resulting permutation always consists of a single cycle.

+### Cyclic Permutations

 ## Backtracking
 - Backtracking is a general algorithm for finding all (or some) solutions to some computational problems that incrementally builds candidates to the solutions, and abandons each partial candidate c ("backtracks") as soon as it determines that c